 Patterson acknowledged that Clemson is among his top choices.
 The Tigers offered Patterson a scholarship on Aug.
 5, while he was still committed to Ohio State but after the domestic violence allegations involving Smith were made public.

 However, the four-star recruit (according to 247Sports) said he will consider his options and isn’t in a hurry to make a final decision.

 “I’m going to consider everything,” Patterson said.
 “I’m just going to focus on the season and when it comes, it comes.”

-Ohio State fired Smith on July 23 and suspended Meyer for three games after completing an internal investigation of the situation for his handling of the situation.
+Ohio State fired Smith July 23 and suspended Meyer for three games after completing an internal investigation of the situation.